grafana/beyla/docs/sources/agent-vs-direct/index.md

 ---
 title: Agent mode vs. direct mode
+description: Learn about the different ways you can export metrics with Grafana's eBPF application auto-instrumentation tool.
 ---

 # Agent mode vs. direct mode

 > ⚠️ this is a live document.
 Some parts might change in the future as long as we provide new ways